bdragon300/go-asyncapi/docs/go-asyncapi/content/features/references.md

 ---
 title: "References"
 weight: 310
 description: "go-asyncapi can resolve references ($ref) to objects in the same document, in local or remote file.
-Custom resolver is supported for more complex scenarios"
+Custom locator is supported for more complex scenarios"
 ---

 # References